daniel-lima/aem-vltsync/docs/index.md

 ## Known limitations

-The current version of Vault Sync Service doesn't operate over special vault serialized files that represent nodes and their properties in the JCR (.content.xml, dialog.xml, ...), so you'll continue to use VLT and Maven commands to update these kind of data.
+The current version of Vault Sync Service doesn't operate over special vault serialized files (.content.xml, dialog.xml, ...).
+So, you'll continue to use VLT and Maven commands to update those type of files.

 *Overwrite Config Files*=true should be used carefully in conjunction with *Sync Once Type*=*Auto detect* because they may cause the loss of data stored in *Filter Roots*.